-Although DNSSEC enhances DNS security, it is not a comprehensive solution.
-It does not protect against distributed denial of service (DDoS) attacks, ensure confidentiality of data exchanges, encrypt website data or prevent IP address spoofing and phishing.
-Other layers of protection, such as DDoS mitigation, security intelligence, Secure Sockets Layer (SSL) encryption and site validation in addition to two-factor authentication, are also critical to making the Internet more secure.
+Although DNSSEC enhances DNS security, it's not a comprehensive solution.
+It does not protect against distributed denial of service (DDoS) attacks, ensure confidentiality of data exchanges, encrypt website data, or prevent IP address spoofing and phishing.
+Other layers of protection, such as DDoS mitigation, security intelligence, Secure Sockets Layer (SSL) encryption and site validation, and two-factor authentication, are also critical to making the Internet more secure.
 These mechanisms should be used in conjunction with DNSSEC.

 In DNSSEC, each zone has a public/private key pair.
 The zone's public key is published using DNS, while the zone's private key is kept safe and ideally stored offline.
-A zone's private key signs individual DNS data in that zone, creating digital signatures that are also published via DNS.
-DNSSEC uses a rigid trust model and this chain of trust flows from parent zone to child zone.
-Higher-level (parent) zones sign - or vouch for - the public keys of lower-level (child) zones.
+A zone's private key signs individual DNS data in that zone, creating digital signatures that are also published with DNS.
+DNSSEC uses a rigid trust model, and this chain of trust flows from parent zone to child zone.
+Higher-level (parent) zones sign—or vouch for—the public keys of lower-level (child) zones.
 The authoritative name servers for these zones may be managed by registrars, ISPs, web hosting companies, or website operators (registrants) themselves.

 When an end user wants to access a website, a stub resolver within the user's operating system requests the domain name record from a recursive name server, located at an ISP.
 After the server requests this record, it also requests the DNSSEC key associated with the zone.
 This key allows the server to verify that the information it receives is identical to the record on the authoritative name server.